SPECIAL FEATURE

 Parallel Projects

-While the Iowa project to publish a scholarly edition of Mark Twain's previously published works was struggling, across the country at the University of California at Berkeley, editors, scholars and graduate students were working on preparing for publication editions of Mark Twain's works which had either remained unpublished or published in such inadequately prepared editions as to be unacceptable to contemporary scholars.
+While the Iowa project to publish a scholarly edition of Mark Twain's previously published works was struggling, across the country at the University of California at Berkeley, editors, scholars and graduate students were working on preparing for publication editions of Mark Twain's works that had either remained unpublished or published in such inadequately prepared editions as to be unacceptable to contemporary scholars.
 When Mark Twain's daughter Clara Clemens died in 1962, her father's papers were given to the University of California at Berkeley and they included a wealth of letters and manuscripts never before seen in print as well as a number of previously published manuscripts.
 Established in 1962, the California endeavor to publish this wealth of material was known as the Mark Twain Papers.
-Berkeley was also home to the University of California Press which was well equipped to handle such publishing projects.
+Berkeley was also home to the University of California Press that was well equipped to handle such publishing projects.
 In 1964 Frederick Anderson of Berkeley was named as literary editor of the Mark Twain Papers.
 Anderson had also signed on to edit Mark Twain's Autobiography for the Iowa project.
 A few other editors including Walter Blair, William Gibson, Hamlin Hill and Franklin Rogers were also involved in both the Iowa project to publish previously published works and the California Mark Twain Papers project to publish material never before made public.
 It was inevitable that confusion would result from the existence of two similar projects devoted to Mark Twain.
 The Winter 1964 edition of American Quarterly featured an article titled "Twain in Progress: Two Projects" by Paul Baender of Iowa and Frederick Anderson of Berkeley.
 The article tried to set the record straight for the academic community and spelled out the responsibilities of the two separate projects.

 National Endowment for the Humanities and Competition for Funding

 Since 1963 the MLA had been seeking grants to help publish authoritative editions of major American authors -- often in competition with other individuals.
 Among these competitors was powerful literary critic and author Edmund Wilson (b.
 1895 - d.
 1972) whose vision for uniform editions of American authors was based on a French model known as the Pleiade editions, a famous series of reprints of the French classics.
 On September 29, 1965, President Lyndon B. Johnson signed into law the National Foundation on the Arts and Humanities Act.
 The act created the National Endowment for the Humanities (NEH) -- the culmination of a movement for the United States to invest in their own national culture.
 Both Edmund Wilson and the MLA submitted proposals requesting funding assistance from the NEH to publish works of American authors.
-The NEH decided to grant the MLA $300,000 in funds which were to be redistributed to projects the MLA felt met the strict criteria for publishing authoritative and scholarly editions.
+The NEH decided to grant the MLA $300,000 in funds that were to be redistributed to projects the MLA felt met the strict criteria for publishing authoritative and scholarly editions.
 Edmund Wilson's proposal for a "Constellation" series would be granted $50,000 if his group could establish an appropriate process for administering such a grant.
 They did not.

 Projects that applied for and received annual grants from the CEAA were expected to follow its guidelines for authoritative critical texts, and to publish promptly; they were denied funding for taking too long to publish, and for being unwilling or unable to follow those guidelines.
 Grants were given on an annual basis and designed to enforce adherence to the guidelines.
 An examiner would inspect each book, and only those meeting the requirements would receive a seal denoting "An Approved Text."